-When commanded to do so by the installer, the analogue control panel will successively achieve, on its configuration, the addresses of the wireless system's devices starting from the one of the translator; for example the translator has an address of 001 (given trough the SA command); two wireless devices are linked to it: as a consequence the control panel will configure its system configuration with address 001 (translator) and the other two wireless devices with 002 and 003 addresses respectively.
+Translator must be given an address on the Vega loop; the control panel will program, on its configuration, the addresses of the wireless system's devices starting from the one of the translator; for example the translator has an address of 001; two wireless devices are linked to it: as a consequence the control panel will configure its system configuration with address 001 (translator) and the other two wireless devices with 002 and 003 addresses respectively.
+There is no need to preserve all 32 addresses for the translator (32 is the maximum number of radio devices addressable by one translator) if many of them will remain unused, but it is necessary to preserve the addresses that will actually be used.